apache/buildstream/doc/source/postbuild.rst

 Checkout
 ----

-This command returns all *:ref:artifacts* that are defined in the *:ref:install-root*
+This command returns all :ref:`artifacts <artifacts>` that are defined in the install-root

 Workspace
 ----